An Illinois Not-For-Profit Corporation

 Fort Sheridan Historical Society

-Those of you who currently live elsewhere, you can imagine the incredible quiet of the snow.
+Those of you who currently live elsewhere, you can imagine the residents and visitors out on walks.
 Those who live here – enjoy it every day!
 (Photo courtesy A. Jaras)

 PayPal Dues - In the past, some members paid dues automatically using PayPal.
 PayPal continues to send us money, but doesn’t tell us from whom it comes!
 Please contact us at FSHistorical@gmail.com if PayPal is still charging you to let us know who you are.
 Then, you can discontinue PayPal and use our website to renew in the future.